You’ve heard us say it repeatedly because it remains true every season: healthy soil is essential for healthy grass.

 You’ll only need a few simple tools to gather soil samples for your soil test.

-- Clean garden trowel, shovel, or soil probe.
+- Digging Tool: Use a clean garden trowel, shovel, or soil probe.
 Be sure to clean your sampling tool before taking samples because fertilizer or soil residue could give inaccurate results.

-- Plastic container, bowl, or bucket (metal can skew your test results as well).
+- Container: Use a plastic container, bowl, or bucket because metal can skew your test results.

-- A ruler or tape measure to measure hole depth.
+- Ruler: Use a ruler or tape measure to measure hole depth.

-- Marker or pen for labeling your sample bags
+- Marker: Use a marker, such as a Sharpie, or pen for labeling your sample bags

-- Paper or Plastic Bag from Soil Testing Service.
-You’ll need this to send your soil off for testing.
+- Paper or Plastic Bag: You’ll need this to send your soil off for testing.
+Most testing services will provide a bag.

-If you're a Lawn Coach customer, you will be sent all these tools except for the plastic container.
+If you're a Lawn Coach customer, you will be sent all these tools (soil probe, ruler, pen, bag), except for the plastic container.

-Where to Take Samples for a Soil Test
+Where to Take Soil Samples for a Soil Test

 Your lawn is diverse and likely doesn’t have the same chemistry across the board.
 Identify areas with similar characteristics and take soil samples from each of these areas.